- PROFESSOR Preventive Medicine

 Dr. Lucchini is Italian by birth and received his medical education in Italy.
-He received his M.D. degree from the University of Brescia in 1987.
-He concluded an internship and residency in Occupational Health at the University of Parma from 1988 to 1991.
+He received his M.D. degree from the University of Brescia, Italy in 1987.
+He concluded an internship and residency in Occupational Health at the University of Parma, Italy from 1988 to 1991.
 In 1991, Dr. Lucchini received his Certification of Specialization (Board Certification) in Occupational Medicine at the University of Parma.

 Dr. Lucchini’s research is in occupational and environmental medicine.
 He is especially interested in the health effects of neurotoxic chemicals and the biological mechanisms by which metals, pesticides, solvents, persistent organic pollutants, particulate matter in the environment and workplace cause injury in the human nervous system.

 Dr. Lucchini serves as joint principal investigator on a multi-institutional research project supported by an RO1 grant from NIEHS that is examining neurologic function in children exposed to ambient manganese.
-This investigation is based on an international consortium that includes the University of California at Santa Cruz, the Harvard School of Public Health, the School of Health Science at Purdue University, the University of Brescia and the Mount Sinai School of Medicine. the Division of Occupational and Environmental Medicine of the Mount Sinai School of Medicine funded
+This investigation is based on an international consortium that includes the University of California at Santa Cruz, the Harvard School of Public Health, Columbia and Rutgers Universities, and the University of Brescia.the Division of Occupational and Environmental Medicine of the Mount Sinai School of Medicine funded

 Borgese L, Salmistraro M, Gianoncelli A, Zacco A, Lucchini R, Zimmerman N, Pisani L, Siviero G, Depero LE, Bontempi E. Airborne particulate matter (PM) filter analysis and modeling by total reflection X-ray fluorescence (TXRF) and X-ray standing wave (XSW).
 Talanta 2012 Jan; 89: 99-104.